-June 5, 2017, Vancouver Board of Parks & Recreation voted approval of the Ireland Canada Monument to be installed at George Wainborn Park, False Creek.
+Vancouver Board of Parks & Recreation voted approval of the Ireland Canada Monument to be installed at George Wainborn Park, False Creek, Vancouver, B.C,

-"Discovering a New Land”, the chosen design, features a wall with stones from all Ireland & Canada in an bosque of trees and a pathway outlining the island of Ireland.
-The design assures an aesthetic and unobtrusive amenity for walking, sitting, relaxing & reflecting.
-Our sincere thanks to you (hundreds of you!) for participating in the Public Consulation towards the design selected.
+"Discovering a New Land" The chosen design features a wall with stones from all Ireland & Canada in a grove of trees and a pathway outlining the island of Ireland.
+The design assures an aesthetic and unobtrusive amenity for walking, sitting, relaxing and reflecting.
+Our sincere thanks to you (hundreds of you!) for participating in the Public Consultation towards the design selection.
 We trust you'll be enjoying it for years to come!

 We sincerely thank Park Board; the Musqueam, Squamish and Tsleil-Waututh First Nations; our generous supporters and PWL designers for bringing this monumental recognition of Irish- Canadian's contributions to this success and we invite you to move forward with us now.